osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 $$ \text{\{cat, dog, apple, sky, tree, fruit, person, car\}} $$

 the average person will not be able to memorize these in a short-term sort of way.
-But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to paper or elsewhere (this is why authentication confirmation codes are around seven digits).
+But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to paper or elsewhere (this is, incidentally, why authentication confirmation codes are around seven digits).